Faith and therapy,

 Evidence-based practice

 Therapists trained in CBT, DBT, EMDR, ERP.
-Imams trained in mental health red flags and when to escalate.
+Imams and chaplains trained in mental health red flags and when to escalate.

 03